 Another memorable “can’t be fixed” vehicle was a full-sized 2500 series Dodge Truck.

-This vehicle had been sold new by a local dealership, it ended up having a vibration problem.
-The service department tried several things to fix the vibration but could not fix it.
-Under Utah’s vehicle “Lemon Law”, the dealership was about to have to buy vehicle back and then I received a phone call from a former student of mine asking for help.
+This vehicle had been sold new by a local dealership; it had a vibration problem.
+The service department tried several things to fix the vibration but could not.
+Under Utah’s vehicle “Lemon Law,” the dealership was about to have to repurchase a vehicle, and then I received a phone call from a former student of mine asking for help.
 This former student is now a technician at the Dodge dealership in this story.

 While listening to the technician describe the history of this vehicle, I learned that in an attempt to repair the vibration, the dealership service department had replaced the following parts on the vehicle:

-They had also balanced the tires several times and had the driveshafts balanced; nothing would fix this vibration.
-The vehicle must be a Lemon, it can’t be fixed.
+They had also balanced the tires several times and balanced the driveshafts; nothing would fix this vibration.
+The vehicle must be a Lemon; it can’t be fixed.

-Using the same diagnostic procedure outlined in our new NVH smartphone app, the technician and I performed a quick road test of the Dodge Truck.
+Using the same diagnostic procedure outlined in our new NVH smartphone app, the technician and I performed a quick road test.
 While driving out of the parking lot to perform the road test, I could feel the entire truck shaking up and down.
-I told the technician that there has to be a tire or wheel that is out of round.
-He told me that they had swapped tire and wheel assemblies with another Dodge truck without a vibration, but the vibration on this truck still persisted.
+I told the technician that there has to be a tire or wheel that is out-of-round.
+He told me that they had swapped tire and wheel assemblies with another Dodge truck without vibration, but the vibration on this truck persisted.
 This eliminated the tires and wheels as the source of the vibration.
-I said, great, you have eliminated a lot of work for us.
+I said, great; you have eliminated a lot of work for us.
 We proceeded with the road test.

-As I suspected, the results of the road test indicated that the vehicle had a first order tire speed related vibration.
-As the NVH app’s own diagnostic help file indicates, first order tire speed related vibrations can be caused by several problems on the vehicle.
+As I suspected, the road test results indicated that the vehicle had a first-order tire speed-related vibration.
+As the NVH app’s diagnostic help file indicates, first-order tire speed-related vibrations can be caused by several problems on the vehicle.